hmrc/individuals-disclosures-api/resources/public/api/conf/1.0/docs/overview.md

-This suite of endpoints allows software packages to retrieve, create, amend and delete data relating to disclosures.
+This suite of endpoints allows software packages to create and amend, retrieve, and delete data relating to disclosures.